aricodes-oss/aricodes/content/posts/perforce-server-with-docker.md

 Perforce, in all its majesty, will create files in our `etc` directory during installation that it requires to run its configuration script.
 Fortunately, we can grab those from our newly built image and stash them in our volume mount.

 {{< code language="bash" >}}
-$ docker-compose run -T --rm perforce tar czvf - -C /etc/perforce/p4dctl.conf.d  . | tar xvzf - -C p4dctl.conf.d/
+$ docker-compose run -T --rm perforce tar czf - -C /etc/perforce/p4dctl.conf.d  . | tar xvzf - -C p4dctl.conf.d/
 {{< /code >}}

-Now we just need to add one more volume to our `docker-compose` service declaration to have those files mounted in the running container:
+Now we just need to uncomment that last volume from our `docker-compose` service definition to have those files mounted in the running container:

 {{< code language="yaml" title="docker-compose.yml" >}}
 version: '3'